 Variations

-- Vary the strength of the coffee to suit your tastes.
+- Vary the strength of the coffee: Adapt it to suit your tastes.

-- Opt for a flavoured version of Baileys such as salted caramel or orange truffle.
+- Opt for a flavoured version of Baileys: Try salted caramel Baileys or orange truffle Baileys.
 Both will pair nicely with the coffee.

-- Make a peppermint Irish latte by adding in a dash of peppermint extract.
+- Make a peppermint Irish latte: Add in a dash of peppermint extract.
 Extract strengths do vary considerably, so add it in ⅛ teaspoon at a time and taste the drink until you are happy with the level of mint flavour.

 More Baileys recipes to try